-In Other words we can understand great circle as:
+In Other words, we can understand the great circle as:

 A great circle is the shortest path between two points along the surface of a sphere.
 A great circle is the intersection of the surface with a plane passing through the center of the planet.

 The equator and all meridians are great circles.
 All great circles other than these do not have a constant azimuth, the spherical analog of slope; they cross successive meridians at different angles.
 The Gnomonic Projection represents arbitrary great circles as straight lines.

 Great circles are examples of geodesics.
 A geodesic is the shortest possible path constrained to lie on a curved surface, independent of the choice of a coordinate system.

 COS AB = (COS PA X COS PB) + (SIN PA X SIN PB X COS P)